 What it is: The sin of hidden trade-offs is where a brand claims a product, collection, etc. is eco-friendly based on a small set of attributes without taking the full impacts of production into consideration.

-Fashion Industry Example: If a large brand uses some recycled fabrics for their collections and calls them “eco-friendly” even though they produced thousands of those garments using fossil fuel-powered factories and a high number of those garments will go unsold.
+Fashion Industry Example: If a large fashion brand uses partially recycled fabrics for their collections and calls them “eco-friendly” although those garments were produced in excessive quantities in fossil-fuel-powered factories and are designed to go out of season in just a few months.

 Some fast-fashion retailers have even been investigated or warned by authorities and watchdogs for exaggerating their sustainability claims.
 H&M was criticized by the Norweigian Customer Authority for “misleading” marketing of their Conscious Collection because “the information given regarding sustainability was not sufficient, especially given that the Conscious Collection is advertised as a collection with environmental benefits.”